- Arts and Design

 Tips on Starting an Online Comic Strip

 Starting your own online comic strip is not as hard as you might think, but there are a number of details that you have to think about.
-Since I have been doing mine for over two years now, I think I can offer a good amount of advice regarding the subject, but first, let's get to the basics.
+Since I have been doing mine for a while now, I think I can offer a good amount of advice regarding the subject.
+Some of the details that many people don’t think about are how often they are released, how they will be released, how they will be promoted and so forth.
+I will try to cover as many of the various aspects as possible in a single article.

 The first thing you need to do is just create your basic characters and have some sort of description as to their personality types.
 In my comic strip, I wanted to create a punk rock band.
 It was your basic four man group that had a guitar player, bass player, drummer and a lead singer.